canalplus/rx-player/src/core/entry/README.md

 ## Overview

-The Core Main serves as the entry point of the `core` code, which may optionally run in a WebWorker.
+The Core Entry serves as the entry point of the `core` code, which may optionally run in a WebWorker.

 When in monothreading mode, files declared here may be imported directly to make the link